zangruizhe/zangruizhe.github.io/content/post/Think_Programming_1.md

 - "think"
 ---

-> Note: The main content is first written in Chinese, with the English translation (by AI) following below.
+> Note: The main content is first written in Chinese, with the English translation following below.

 ## Chinese Version